datacarpentry/python-socialsci/_episodes/01-Introduction to Python.md

 ## Introducing the Python programming language

 Python is a general purpose programming language.
-It is an interpreted language which makes it suitable for rapid development and proto-typing of programming segments or complete small programs
+It is an interpreted language which makes it suitable for rapid development and proto-typing of programming segments or complete small programs.

 Python’s main advantages:

 * Open Source software, supported by [Python Software Foundation](https://www.python.org/psf/)